 - Melville is a great director capable of combining striking imagery with apparently effortless coolness.
 The real trick though is in showing the grim reality which descends and how difficult it is to keep your head above water when you've already sunk to crime.

 8. Frenzy (1972)

-Hitchcock obviously saw something in Peeping Tom as he casted Anna Massey in this serial killer thriller with an innocent man arrested for the crimes of a strangler.
-A lesser known Hitchcock film, it still has some masterful touches.
+Hitchcock obviously saw something in Peeping Tom as he cast Anna Massey in this serial killer thriller with an innocent man arrested for the crimes of a strangler.
+A lesser-known Hitchcock film, it still has some masterful touches.
 So why should I hang around and watch this you ask?